-During its discussions, the Committee was cognizant about a measure's locus of accountability-i.e., the developer's stated level of analysis.
-For example, during the review of the AHRQ population-level measure on community-acquired pneumonia (0279), the Health and Well-Being was made aware that a concern of the Pulmonary and Critical Care Standing Committee, which had previously reviewed the measure, was "off-label use"-i.e., that it is being used by the federal government at the practice level (specifically, as a part of the Value-Based Modifier Program), but the endorsement is at the population level.
+During its discussions, the Committee was cognizant of a measure's locus of accountability-i.e., the developer's stated level of analysis.
+For example, during the review of the AHRQ population-level measure on community-acquired pneumonia (0279), the Health and Well-Being Committee was made aware that the Pulmonary and Critical Care Standing Committee, which had reviewed the measure, had previously identified a concern about "off-label" use: The federal government is using the measure at the practice level (specifically, as a part of the Value-Based Modifier Program), but the endorsement is at the population level.
 The Health and Well-Being Committee also expressed strong concern about using measures for levels of analysis beyond what was tested by the developer and endorsed by NQF.
-This Committee emphasized that its recommendations for every measure are based on the developer's intended use, for which testing has been conducted; implementation at non-endorsed levels of accountability ex post facto does not comport with its review and recommendations.
+This Committee emphasized that its recommendations for every measure are based on the developer's intended use, for which testing has been conducted; implementation at nonendorsed levels of accountability after the fact does not comport with its review and recommendations.